MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-cpp.md

  2. Run the following command:
      `VsRegEdit.exe set “C:\Program Files (x86)\Microsoft Visual Studio\[Version]\[YOUR EDITION]” HKCU Debugger NativeEncDiagnosticLoggingLevel DWORD 1`

- Setting this value (at the start of a debug session) will cause the various components of Edit and Continue to spew verbose logging to the _Output Window_ > Debug pane.
+ Setting this value at the start of a debug session causes the various components of Edit and Continue to spew verbose logging to the **Output Window** > **Debug** pane.

 ## See also
 - [Edit and Continue (C++)](../debugger/edit-and-continue-visual-cpp.md)